defnull/multipart_bench/README.md

 `email` are even worse this time.
 Throughput is roughly halved, probably because there are twice as many line breaks (and thus lines) in this scenario.

-Update **30.09.2024** python-multipart v0.0.11 fixed this edge-cases and no longer chokes on this scenario.
-It previously showed down to 0.75 MB/s or less on this test, even slower than `cgi` or `email`.
+Update **30.09.2024** python-multipart v0.0.11 fixed an edge-cases and no longer chokes on this scenario.
+It previously showed down to 2.01 MB/s on this test.

 ### Scenario: worstcase_bchar